meredithcook/archived-meredithcook/_posts/2022-01-18-building-habits.md

 ## Some Habits I'm Working On

 At the end of 2021, I spent some time determining what habits I want to focus on this year.
 I downloaded a habit tracking app and each day I mark if I did the habit or not.
 If not, I don't get discouraged.
 I just try to do the thing the next day.
-And once I see that I've done the thing several days in a row, I'm motivated not to break the chain.
+And once I see that I've done the thing several days in a row, I don't want to break the chain.
+It's actually kind of ridiculous how motivated I feel to do a habit simply to be able to check it off at the end of the day.
 Habits are also buildable—once a pattern becomes default, it doesn't feel like a lot to add on another.

 I fell out of a lot of my routines at the end of last year.
 We moved halfway across the country and the holidays came immediately afterwards.
 As I try to reset and develop good rhythms, these are some habits I am working to make, well, habitual: